 What is a Pricing Engine?

-A pricing engine is the system that determines what a customer pays.
-It takes inputs (what was used, who used it, what plan they're on, what contract terms apply) and produces outputs (the price on the invoice).
-In simple businesses, this can be a formula in a spreadsheet.
-In complex ones, it's a core piece of infrastructure that sits between your product, your billing system, and your general ledger.
+A pricing engine is the system that calculates what a customer owes.
+It takes inputs, what they used, what plan they're on, what contract terms apply, and produces a number that appears on an invoice.
+In a simple business, this is a formula in a spreadsheet.
+In a complex one, it's core infrastructure sitting between your product, your billing system, and your general ledger.

 A billing pricing engine sits between your product (which generates usage events) and your invoicing system (which sends bills).
-It applies pricing logic, which can range from "flat fee per seat" to "tiered usage rates with volume discounts, credit drawdown, overage charges, and multi-currency conversion."
+It applies pricing logic to raw usage data.
+That logic can range from a simple flat fee to tiered usage rates with volume discounts, credit drawdown, overage charges, committed-spend offsets, and multi-currency conversion.

 Stage | What happens | Example |